PovertyAction/ipa-data-tech-handbook/handbook/computer_setup.md

 software.
 And please contribute to those pages so that others at IPA (including your future self) are able to learn about what works well for interacting with data at IPA.

+> [!TIP]
+> Refer to the [IPA Global Help Desk](https://poverty-action.my.site.com/) for general guidance on IPA software and account access.

+The information below is for getting started with core software that IPA uses for editing, reviewing, and deploying code for software development, data engineering, analytical solutions, and data infrastructure.

 ## Package Manager